MasterAI-EAM/Darwin/README.md

 Darwin is licensed and intended for research use only.
 The dataset is licensed under CC BY NC 4.0, allowing non-commercial use.
 Models trained using this dataset should not be used outside of research purposes.
 The weight diff is also under CC BY NC 4.0 license

 ## Update
+** [2024.02.15] SOTA in MatBench by Material Projects: DARWIN is the SOTA model in experimental bandgap prediction tasks and metallic classification tasks, better than Fine-tuned GPT3.5 and dedicated ML models. https://matbench.materialsproject.org/Leaderboards%20Per-Task/matbench_v0.1_matbench_expt_gap/
 **☆ [2023.09.15]Google Colab Version available:** Try our DARWIN with Google Colab: **[inference.ipynb](https://github.com/MasterAI-EAM/Darwin/blob/main/inference.ipynb)**

 ## Model Overview